DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### 5.7 Familiarise with sensorCAM command set.

-Review the sections below (**5.8-5.17**), before mounting the camera over the railroad, as it is advisable to be familiar with the sensorCAM command set.
+Review the sections below (**5.8 etc.**), before mounting the camera over the railroad, as it is advisable to be familiar with the sensorCAM command set.
 The setup commands will have to be repeated accurately once the CAM is mounted in its final location (Step 5.
 Installation Guide).

 ### 5.8 Sensor placement